 On Cooler Master desktop keyboards, the F1 secondary function is one of the following options depending on the model.

-- With a single-color keyboard backlight keyboard, FN+F1 enables and disables the backlight.
+- With a single-color keyboard backlight keyboard, FN+F1 turns the backlight on and off.

 - With a multiple backlight colors (RGB) keyboard, FN+F1 changes the colors.